Growing the sport

 Communicating the status of a region’s participation gives people on the ground the right starting information so they can take the right actions to improve participation.

 In the world of data driven decision making, the AFL needed a way to communicate quickly to local and state governments about their local needs.
-Communicating with local authorities using a standardised report that wasn’t tailored to a region made it more difficult to convey the AFL’s message, AFL Facilities and Project Manager, Ken Gannon said.
+Communicating with local authorities using a standardised report that wasn’t tailored to a region made it more difficult to convey the AFL’s message, AFL National Venues and Community Facilities Manager, Shayne Ward said.

 When decision makers in each locale were required to make sense of the standard report, it made it difficult for them to understand clearly what the needs in that area were.